What we send for the review

-Zero code retention
+Zero retention on our side

 GitHub permission scopes requested